Tanks vs. AK-47s, and other Aspects of the Gun Debate

 The stuff about flying vs. shooting was, as far as I am concerned, a typical astroturfing argument, diverting the reader's attention from the real point to meta-issues of logic, and thus putting the brakes on discussion rather than furthering it.

-Also in response to that case for the psychic and recreational value of firing weapons like the AR-15:
+From another reader, in response to that case for the psychic and recreational value of firing weapons like the AR-15:

 For those who find genuine enjoyment in going to rifle ranges for target practice, and I am sure there are many like this, there is nothing to stop a rule that AR-15's are allowed for that purpose but must be stored at the rifle range.
 It is the private ownership and home storage of AR-15's that can lead to problems (or for that matter other guns, but that's another day).